nylander/GAAS/annotation/CheatSheet/cigar.md

 ## Original Exonerate CIGAR

 CIGAR has been originally defined by the Exonerate alignment program.
  **Exonerate CIGAR format does not include nucleotides**.
-I didn't find the original description of the format from the exonerate web-pages (it has been removed), but we still can find it on other old ressources like here: from 2004 FlyBase here: [http://rice.bio.indiana.edu:7082/annot/gff3.html](http://rice.bio.indiana.edu:7082/annot/gff3.html) from 2010 WormBase here: [http://wiki.wormbase.org/index.php/GFF3specProposal](http://wiki.wormbase.org/index.php/GFF3specProposal)
+I didn't find the original description of the format from the exonerate web-pages (it has been removed), but we still can find it on other old ressources:≤br/> from 2004 FlyBase here: [http://rice.bio.indiana.edu:7082/annot/gff3.html](http://rice.bio.indiana.edu:7082/annot/gff3.html) from 2010 WormBase here: [http://wiki.wormbase.org/index.php/GFF3specProposal](http://wiki.wormbase.org/index.php/GFF3specProposal)
 Here is what could have been the original Exonerate definition: